falkr/ttm4115/pages/prep-components.md

 - Different airports have different IT backends, and the system needs to integrate with each of them.
 - Gates can have a different number of turnstiles and displays.
-- There are different types of turnstiles, with slightly different logic that have been developed over time, since the mechanics change with improvements and local changes to the different airports.
+- There are different types of turnstiles, with slightly different logic that has been developed over time, since the mechanics change with improvements and local changes to the different airports.

 Airgate does not only need a single software program that is the same on all their installations.
 Instead, almost all software installations are a bit different.
 How should this software be structured?